What can I do to help?

 1 in 4 people are affected by a mental health problem in any year and it is estimated that around 1 in 5 people has contemplated suicide or self-harm.

 - Find out more on the support available for mental health and wellbeing.

 - Take care of yourself.
 It’s important that you take care of yourself.
-If you’ve heard something distressing or if something is troubling you, the University's Student Services Wellbeing Service.
-The University’s Counselling Service offers confidential help and is open to both students and staff.
+If you’ve heard something distressing or if something is troubling you, the University's Student Services Wellbeing Service can support you.
+The University’s Talking Therapies Service offers confidential help and is open to students.

 Advice about supporting someone else